You have the right to make choices regarding your health care. You can

 LANGUAGE ASSISTANCE SERVICES

-Shasta Regional Medical Center has services are available to all patients
+Shasta Regional Medical Center has interpretive services available to all

-and families requiring communication assistance, please review our interpreter services
+patients and families requiring communication assistance, please review

 THE CALL BUTTON